 TGbe (slide #17)

 A draft D2.3 has been produced and the group is still working on comments from the previous letter ballot.
-There have been lots of teleconferences since November 2022 and a 3 day ad-hoc in San Diego last week.
-There are about 500 comments left to resolve, so it is hoped to complete these this week and then request a letter ballot.
+There have been lots of teleconferences since November 2022 and a 3-day ad-hoc meeting was held in San Diego last week.
+There are about 500 comments left to resolve, so it is hoped to complete comment resolution this week and then request a WG letter ballot.

 No questions